Primary school children

 All primary school children are being offered the nasal vaccine in school between October and December.
 If your child has a health condition they're also offered the vaccine in school and no longer need to get it from your GP.

 Your child will be sent home with a letter, leaflet and consent form.
 Please complete this consent form and send it back to school with your child.
 Your child can only get the nasal vaccine if you have sent back a completed and signed consent form.

 You can view consent form guidance for full instructions on how to complete the consent form.

 What if my child's ill on the day?

-If your child has a minor illness without a fever, like a cold, they can still receive their flu immunisation at school as scheduled.
+If your child has a minor illness without a fever, like a cold, they can still attend their flu immunisation appointment as scheduled.

-- they're very unwell - for example with a fever, diarrhoea or vomiting
+Please phone your GP practice to reschedule your child's appointment if they're very unwell - for example with a fever, diarrhoea or vomiting.

 What if my child misses their immunisation?